hellsanz/hellsanz/README.md

 # Hi im Sanchez Pablo, or Hellsanz for friends

-## 4 years working in photografy
+## 4 years working in photograph
-## studying Tecnico Universitario en Programacion (university technician in programming) in last year from this career in university
+## studying Tecnico Universitario en Programacion in last year from this career in university

 i know about:
 * OOP